aigoncharov/reducer-class/README.md

 const reducer = ReducerCat.create()
 ```

-> You might have noticed that `ActionReflect` is missing in this version.
+> You might have noticed that we always pass actions to `Action` in this version.
 It's because we no longer use classes for our actions and TypeScript can not provide type metadata.

 ### JavaScript with flux-action-class